Farama-Foundation/ViZDoom/doc/FAQ.md

 to fix this:

 - Try adding a small amount of sleep between proceeding actions (Original issue: https://github.com/mwydmuch/ViZDoom/issues/354)
-- Use `GameMode.SPECTATOR` for reading replays (Original issue: https://github.com/mwydmuch/ViZDoom/issues/412)
+- Try using `GameMode.SPECTATOR` mode for reading replays. **Note** that processing of individual steps must be done fast, otherwise multiple steps get bundled up into one.
+(Original issue: https://github.com/mwydmuch/ViZDoom/issues/412)